MRCollective/repave.psm1/readme.md

 Pins MSTSC (RDP client) to the taskbar.

-### Set-TaskBarPinSSMS
+### Set-TaskBarPinSSMS2014

-Pins SQL Server Management Studio to the taskbar.
+Pins SQL Server 2014 Management Studio to the taskbar.

+### Set-TaskBarPinSQLProfiler2014

+Pins SQL Server 2014 Profiler to the taskbar.

 ### Set-TaskBarPinPaintDotNet